On this page

 As a teenager, Sean Walsh was often in trouble with the law.
 Entrenched in alcoholism, substance abuse, and depression, Sean needed a change.
 He found it through his faith and his knowledge of construction.
 Opening Walcraft Cabinetry served not only as his saving grace, but as a beacon to others with a history of incarceration.
 Today Sean is the leader of Walsh Built Homes and Walcraft Cabinetry, two companies that are now known for providing much-needed second chances to those who seek out a better life.

 People who are returning to their communities after being incarcerated are likely eager to hit the ground running the moment they are released.
-But the unfortunate truth is that it’s an uphill climb.
+The unfortunate truth is that it’s an uphill climb.
 Because of issues like the school-to-prison pipeline, many formerly incarcerated individuals have never had the opportunity to attain high levels of education, making the path to a productive career incredibly challenging.
-According to a Prison Policy Initiative report, over half of those formerly incarcerated hold only a high school diploma or GED, while a quarter hold no credential at all – contributing to a 27% unemployment rate among those released from prison.
+According to the National Conference of State Legislatures, over half of those formerly incarcerated hold only a high school diploma or GED and are eight times less likely to finish postsecondary education.

 What’s someone to do when faced with such long odds for earning a better education, getting the training they need, and finding a good job after serving their sentence?
-Fortunately, there are many resources designed to help people with criminal records get back on their feet.
-This guide showcases these valuable resources and provides expert advice for getting hired, going to college, and making the most of the next chapter of your life.
+Fortunately, there are many resources designed to help people with criminal records get back on their feet, particularly in their return to academia.
+Learn about where to find these valuable resources and discover expert advice for getting hired, going to college, and making the most of the next chapter of your life by continuing on below.

 Where to Find Nearby Reentry Assistance Programs